Asha Black

+The film deals with the dark alleys of the World Wide Web, showing how the unmonitored use of the Internet by young adults can make them prey to predators who supply pornographic material and how neglected children become victims of sexual abuse.

+Plot

 Five people of Indian origin are killed in Kuala Lumpur, Malaysia, within a short period of time.
 At first, the attacks are believed to be racially motivated, but investigating officer Anwar Ali, a Tamilian of Indian origin, feels that there are no grounds for that claim.

-He and his team find a common factor among the victims on Facebook: they all had a mutual friend called ‘Asha Black’.
+He and his team find a common factor among the victims on Facebook: they all had a mutual friend called "Asha Black".
 Asha is a 17-year-old girl addicted to making online friends and chatting with them 24/7.

-When an online romance blooms between ‘Asha Black’ and Coimbatore-based young musician, Rohith, Rohith decides to go to Kuala Lumpur to meet her on her eighteenth birthday.
-With the help of a taxi driver, Senthilnathan, he reaches Asha's house, but unfortunately, she has committed suicide.
-Then it is revealed that Asha was a victim of sexual abuse through Facebook and she is addicted to it because her parents have no time to spend with their only daughter.
-Enraged, Rohit with the help of Senthilnathan kills Asha's tormentors and finally, he kills a security guard who sexually abused Asha when she was a young girl in school and this news was abandoned by her own parents to safeguard their reputation.
-Anwar tracks down Rohit with all evidence and arrests him, but silently praises Rohit's killings.
-The film ends with Anwar realising how parents' care and attention is important to children stopping them from getting addicted to bad habits and discusses with his daughter to how to spend their weekend.
+When an online romance blooms between "Asha Black" and Coimbatore-based young musician, Rohit, Rohit decides to go to Kuala Lumpur to meet her on her 18th birthday.
+With the help of a taxi driver Senthilnathan, he reaches Asha's house, but unfortunately, she has committed suicide.
+Then, it is revealed that Asha was a victim of sexual abuse through Facebook, and she is addicted to it because her parents have no time to spend with her.
+Enraged, Rohit, with the help of Senthilnathan, kills Asha's tormentors and finally kills a security guard who sexually abused Asha when she was a young girl in school, and this news was abandoned by her own parents to safeguard their reputation.
+Anwar tracks down Rohit with all evidence and arrests him but silently praises his killings.
+The film ends with Anwar realizing how parents' care and attention is important to children stopping them from getting addicted to bad habits and discusses with his daughter to how to spend their weekend.

-Asha Black takes the viewer on a guided tour of the dark alleys of the World Wide Web, showing how the unmonitored use of the Internet by young adults can make them prey to predators who supply pornographic material and how neglected children become victims of sexual abuse.